GeoExplain: Multimodal Reasoning based on Hierarchy of Visual Information in Street View: Conclusion

 \section{Conclusion}

 In this paper, we introduce a novel multimodal reasoning task, GeoGuess, identifing the location of a street view and providing comprehensive explanation.
-To support GeoGuess, we construct a new benchmark dataset GeoExplain.
+To support GeoGuess, we construct a new dataset GeoExplain.
 To our best knowledge, GeoExplain is the first dataset that introduces expert-level explanation on how to infer the location from a given street view image.
-We further propose a three-stage method SightSense which integrates hierarchical visual information at multiple levels of granularity and external knowledge to solve GeoGuess.
-Experiments on GeoGuess demonstrates our method achieve the best performance among other state-of-the-art baseline models and provide strong generalizability when transplanting to other models.
-Moreover, no existing model reach human expert-level accuracy, which validates the difficulty of GeoGuess and its significance as a benchmark toward the development of Artificial General Intelligence.
+We further propose a three-stage method SightSense which understand hierarchical visual information at multiple levels to solve GeoGuess.
+Experiments on GeoGuess demonstrates our method outperforms other state-of-the-art baseline models and provide strong generalizability when transplanting to other models.
+Moreover, no existing model reach human-level accuracy, which validates the difficulty of GeoGuess and its significance as a benchmark toward the development of Artificial General Intelligence.
+Future work could focus on alleviating negative effects of misleading knowledge snippets to further achieve better performance on GeoGuess.